mayurbagewadi/n8n-automation-tool-full-guid-free-SSL/n8n-ec2-route53-domain.md

 Patience is key: DNS propagation delays are normal when switching from Hostinger to Route 53.

-<h1>n8n Installation on AWS EC2 with Domain and SSL</h>
+<h1> n8n Installation on AWS EC2 with Domain and SSL </h1>
-Objective

-Install n8n on an AWS EC2 instance, accessible via a domain (yesgive.shop) with HTTPS and correct OAuth2 redirect handling.
+Install n8n on an AWS EC2 instance, accessible via a domain (domain.shop) with HTTPS and correct OAuth2 redirect handling.

 Step 1: Launch a new EC2 instance